Discovering optimal fermion-qubit mappings through algorithmic enumeration: Defining fermion--qubit mappings

 As it turns out, the freedom of choice to associate each of the annihilation operators $a_{\alpha_i}$ with a unique linear combination of of Pauli strings $A_{f(\alpha_i)}$ in Definition \ref{defn:jwfenum} does not capture the full degree of freedom in the choice of enumeration schemes in general.
 The Majorana fermionic operators $\{\gamma_{\beta_0}, \dots, \gamma_{\beta_{2n-1}}\}$ from Equations \ref{eqn:majorana1} and \ref{eqn:majorana2} are equivalent building blocks for any fermionic system described by Equation \ref{eqn:ccr1}, and have the benefit of obeying the more concise anticommutation relations of Equation \ref{eqn:majoranacc}.

-We propose that the broadest definition of a fermion--qubit mapping from $n$ modes to $n$ qubits is as follows: \begin{definition} \emph{(General fermion--qubit mapping.)} A \textit{fermion--qubit mapping} for a system with $n$ fermionic modes system is a linear map $\text{F}_f$ from the complex span of the $2n$ creation and annihilation operators to the $n$--qubit Pauli group $G_n$, equipped with a bijective enumeration scheme $f$ for the Majorana modes
+We propose that the broadest definition of a fermion--qubit mapping from $n$ modes to $n$ qubits is as follows: \begin{definition} \emph{(General fermion--qubit mapping.)} A \textit{fermion--qubit mapping} for a system with $n$ fermionic modes system is a $2^n$--dimensional representation $\text{F}_f$ of the fermionic algebra, equipped with a bijective enumeration scheme $f$ for the Majorana modes

-The restriction of $\text{F}_f$ to the Majorana operators is a bijection to $2n$ pairwise--anticommuting Pauli strings $\text{F}=\{\Gamma_0,\dots,\Gamma_{2n-1}\}$, with $\Gamma_i \in \{\mathds{1}, X, -iY, Z\}^{\otimes n}$.
+The restriction of $\text{F}_f$ to the Majorana operators is a bijection to $2n$ pairwise--anticommuting Pauli strings $\text{F}=\{\Gamma_0,\dots,\Gamma_{2n-1}\}$, with $\Gamma_i \in \{\mathds{1}, X, Y, Z\}^{\otimes n}$.
 That is,

 \end{definition}